Maryland Law Review

 A framework susceptible to disorder ensues.
 Such a regime risks provider buy-in, resulting in increased tension between the medical profession and the prosecutors tasked with regulating it.
 Most starkly, whether the enforcement framework actually nets the “worst” actors or not remains an unanswered question.
 By identifying the FCA’s enforcement mechanisms most susceptible to overuse, this piece seeks to recalibrate the federal government’s chosen strategy to regulate health care fraud, injecting much-needed consistency to improve what scholars have called the chaotic, unfair, and disordered framework that currently characterizes health care fraud enforcement.

-Buck, Isaac, "Enforcement Overdose: Health Care Fraud Regulation in an Era of Overcriminalization and Overtreatment" (2015).
-UTK Law Faculty Publications.
+Buck, Isaac ("Zack") D., "Enforcement Overdose: Health Care Fraud Regulation in an Era of Overcriminalization and Overtreatment" (2015).
+Scholarly Works.
 675.